Kelly Giles: Game Projects

 A Trivial Pursuit-style online board game that can be played by 1-4 people using the same device.
 I have often used it as a wrap-up activity in instruction sessions.

 I adapted this game for use at JMU with new questions and graphics.
-It was originally developed by Scott Rice and Amy Harris Houk.
-For more information, visit http://applications.library.appstate.edu/elearn/game/.
-I have also published a review of the original game:
+It was originally developed by Scott Rice and Amy Harris Houk at the University of North Carolina at Greensboro.
+(As of spring 2024, the original game is no longer available.)
+My review of the original game:

 Image of the Rose Library lobby overlaid with text from the Finals Week Adventure game.